 It is the apostate papal system that I wish to bring into focus.

 A Little History:

-During the Dark Ages, Biblical truth was kept away from God's people by the Roman Catholic papacy.
+During the Dark Ages, Biblical truth was kept away from God's people by the Roman Catholic Papal System, otherwise known as the system of Roman Catholic Popes.
 The Bible was written, at that time, in Latin and was forbidden to be read by Laymen.
 Only Roman Catholic clergy were allowed to read the Bible and the papacy went as far as to place the Holy Bible in the "Index of Forbidden Books", in 1229A.D.
 During this time in church history some were able to get access to the Bible and persecution fell upon God's people who rejected papal rule.
 Many Christians were imprisoned and/or even killed for standing up for their personal convictions brought about from reading the Bible.

 The Council of Tarragona of 1234, in its second canon, ruled that:

 "No one may possess the books of the Old and New Testaments, and if anyone possesses them he must turn them over to the local bishop within eight days, so that they may be burned... "- The Church Council of Tarragona 1234 AD; 2nd Cannon - Source : D. Lortsch, Historie de la Bible en France, 1910, p.14.